Table of Contents

 After the scan is over, check the scan results for the desired data.
 You can preview the file by double-clicking on it.
 Click Recover and choose another location to save the recovered data.

 Part 2.
-Fix external hard drive detected but not opening error (4 methods)
+Fix external hard drive won't open error (4 methods)

-How to rectify the external hard drive detected but not opening error and make your device work perfectly again?
+How to solve the external hard drive detected but not showing up error and make your device work perfectly again?
 Here, we've collected 4 reliable methods that can help:

 Method 1.
 Gain administrator permission (3-4 minutes)